LOCAL VIDEOGRAPHER DIGGING UP STORIES ABOUT THE SUFFOLK LAND GIRLS WHO HELPED FEED THE NATION DURING WW2

 It has interviews talking to experts in the area including Nicky Reynolds who has dedicated over 25 years to discovering and raising awareness of the Women’s Land Army.
 Also, Nigel Oakley who works with the Suffolk Punch horse and helps others develop the horsemanship needed to continue the succession of the breed.

 Film-maker Holly, says “This documentary film is important because the part these amazing women and horses played in the Second World War needs to never be forgotten and I want to inspire the next generation to develop an interest in these subjects which go hand in hand but are not often taught at school or seen on tv so I feel it is my duty as a story teller to share”.

-The film will premiere with at the Suffolk’s archive centre ‘The Hold‘ for Women’s History Month, February – March 2022.
-It is in support of the ‘Soil Sisters‘ Exhibition as part of the ‘Sharing Suffolk Stories’ project.
-More information to follow.
+The film was premiered at the Suffolk’s archive centre ‘The Hold‘ for Women’s History Month, February – March 2022 and it is in support of the ‘Soil Sisters‘ Exhibition as part of the ‘Sharing Suffolk Stories’ project.

 LATEST NEWS: HOLLY HAS TEAMED UP WITH LOCAL ILLUSTRATOR, JOHN THURMAN, TO CREATE CHILDREN’S BOOK ABOUT A DAY IN THE LIFE OF A LAND GIRL WITH HER SUFFOLK PUNCH HORSE.
 FIND OUT MORE HERE.

 BEHIND THE SCENES FILMING DIARY (A SNEAK PEEK!)

 July: I had a wonderful time filming with Nigel Oakley and Emma Lodge at Hall Farm in Rede.
 Emma is learning how to work with Suffolk Punch horses and she is learning from the best – Nigel is a pro!